 Is there a black market for it?
 Did you ever hear of a fence for hot sugar?”

 I go into the film’s special effects in my older DVD review but this new viewing impressed me even more.
 The outtakes seen in the extras show that the mechanical ant mockups can’t move fast or realistically enough to be credible in a full shot.
 The direction and especially the editing make them seem alive and menacing.
-The ants are almost always only partially on-screen, with camera motion and other action keeping the frame energized: timbers being smashed, dust, smoke and fire; the flashing of point-blank gunfire.
+The ants are almost always only partially on-screen, with camera motion and other action keeping the frame energized: timbers being smashed, dust, smoke and fire; flashes of gunfire.
 It’s almost as if editor Thomas Reilly had to invent a new style, selecting fragments of film that highlight the most expressive motions.
-The uncut dailies give us a better look at the key ant’s eye — as explained in that early Cinefantastique article, we can see that the eyes contain water and soapsuds agitated from within to make them glitter and corruscate.
+The uncut dailies give us a better look at the key ant’s eye — as explained in that early Cinefantastique article, the eyes contain water and soapsuds agitated from within to make them glitter and corruscate.
 That’s a really creative way to add visual interest.
-The waving antennae look great too — they really seem to be moving in an insectile manner.
+The waving antennae look great too — they really seem to move in an insectile manner.

 Frankly, stop-motion animation would have made this a completely different movie.
 Yes, we’d likely be given images of bugs swarming like The Zanti Misfits, overrunning the military defenders as in Starship Troopers.
 But they might look like Puppetoons, and their interaction with the cast and soldiers wouldn’t be anywhere near as up-close and personal.
 I’m very happy with the claustrophobic Insect Horror experienced by James Arness, trapped in the dark, stuck with a jammed Tommy gun and mobbed by snapping ant jaws.
 It’s great stuff, especially for 1954.
 Them! was nominated for best Special Effects.
 That it didn’t take home the prize is forgivable, considering that the winner was Disney’s 20000 Leagues Under the Sea.